-The original Power of the Force line from Kenner had 15 new figures.
-These were added to the original mix to make a card back of 92.
+The original Power of the Force line from Kenner had 15 new figures that were added to the original mix bringing the total on the card backs to 92 figures.

 This line also included 22 re-issues,with their original product numbers, and collectors coins making a complete run of 37 Power of the Force figures.

 However, despite there only being 37 figures in this line there were 62 coins in the complete collection.
 This is because some coins were released with previous figures as well as being available as a mail-in premium.